fncbook/fnc/chapter9/stability.md

 ```{index} !
 Runge phenomenon
 ```

-The observation of instability in {numref}`Demo {number} <demo-stability-runge>` is known as the **Runge phenomenon**.
+The observation of instability in @demo-stability-runge is known as the **Runge phenomenon**.
 The Runge phenomenon is an instability manifested when the nodes of the interpolant are equally spaced and the degree of the polynomial increases.
 We reiterate that the phenomenon is rooted in the interpolation convergence theory and not a consequence of the algorithm chosen to implement polynomial interpolation.

-Significantly, the convergence observed in {numref}`Demo {number} <demo-stability-runge>` is stable within a middle portion of the interval.
+Significantly, the convergence observed in @demo-stability-runge is stable within a middle portion of the interval.
 By redistributing the interpolation nodes, we will next sacrifice a little of the convergence in the middle portion in order to improve it near the ends and rescue the process globally.

 ## Chebyshev nodes